amracel/DataProducts/fattyAcids/index.md

 oils.

 For my interactive demo, I used plotly to allow the user to select different values for the fatty acids, then found the oil that most closely matched their 'mix'.
 But I cannot get plotly to work correctly here.
-Therefore, this demo will show a heatmap of the data that visualizes the fatty acids in each type of oil.
+Therefore, this demo will show a pie chart that visualizes the types of fatty acids in one oil: pumpkin.

 --- .class #demo